AiJared/DSA_in_python/README.md

 i. <b>A Singly Linked List</b> - Where each node stores a reference to the next node in the list or

 ii. <b>A Doubly Linked List</b> - Where each node stores a reference to both the node before and after.

+Nodes are the building blocks for a list.